-- A second source of randomness lies in the pre-processing parameter XPERC: Given the pre-processed inputs a variable ranking is performed (see Konen et al. [32] for details) and only those variables from the top of the ranking list are taken which contain together the fraction XPERC of the overall importance.
-Since the variable ranking is based on RF, it is also subject to slight random variations. - At the end of the tuning process (which is stopped after nEval=50, 100, 200 model trainings, i.e. 25, 50, 100 design points), the best set of hyperparameters is taken, used for a final SVM model training on the full training set (3326 records) and the model strength (mean class accuracy) is evaluated on the 1109 unseen test data records.
+- A second source of randomness lies in the pre-processing parameter XPERC: Given the pre-processed inputs a variable ranking is performed (see Konen et al. [33] for details) and only those variables from the top of the ranking list are taken which contain together the fraction XPERC of the overall importance.
+Since the variable ranking is based on Random Forest (RF), it is also subject to slight random variations. - At the end of the tuning process (which is stopped after nEval = 50, 100, 200 model trainings, i.e. 25, 50, 100 design points), the best set of hyperparameters is taken, used for a final SVM model training on the full training set (3,326 records) and the model strength (mean class accuracy) is evaluated on the 1,109 unseen test data records.

-We see from Fig. 2 that the SPOT tuning has a slight oversearching effect, is comparable to the so far best GerDA results, and is considerably better than the CMA-ES tuner.
+We see from Fig. 3 that the SPOT tuning has a slight oversearching effect, is comparable to the so far best GerDA results, and is considerably better than the CMA-ES tuner.

-3.3 Kernel Evolution
+3.3 Kernel evolution

-In this subsection first results of our support vector kernel evolution scheme described in Sec.
-2.3.2 based on the general experimental setup described in Sec.
+In this subsection first results of our support vector kernel evolution scheme described in Sect.
+2.3.2 based on the general experimental setup described in Sect.
 3.1 are reported.
-To allow a comparison of our results to earlier work in the field of SVM kernel evolution, we used well known datasets from the UCI machine learning repository [18] for evaluation.
+To allow for a comparison of our results to earlier work in the field of SVM kernel evolution, we used well known datasets from the UCI machine learning repository [19] for evaluation.
 These results are linked to the parameter tuning approach discussed earlier by comparing them with results obtained with tuned RBF kernels (tRBF).
-In the tRBF experiments, the parameter for regularization (C) and the RBF kernel parameter ( $\gamma$ ) were tuned by a grid search with discrete settings $2^{-8}, \ldots, 2^{-7}, \ldots, 1, \ldots, 2^{8}$ for both C and $\gamma$ .
-In contrast to the GP experiments that used a single holdout set (33% length) for validation during appAcid, maxRepeats=2
+In the tRBF experiments, the parameter for regularization (C) and the RBF kernel parameter $(\gamma)$ were tuned by a grid search with discrete settings $2^{-8}, \ldots, 2^{-7}, \ldots, 1, \ldots, 2^8$ for both C and $\gamma$ .
+In contrast to the GP experiments that used a single holdout set (33 % length) for validation during kernel evolution, in the tRBF experiments we used fivefold cross validation during tuning.
+In both experiments, the reported test performance is obtained by 20-fold subsampling (80 % training, 20 % test).